AdobeDocs/express-add-ons-docs/src/pages/references/authoring/index.md

 <InlineAlert slots="text" variant="success"/>

-Please see the [tutorials section](../../guides/tutorials/) to learn more about using the authoring sandbox and Adobe Express document APIs.
+Please see the [tutorials section](../../guides/tutorials/) to learn more about using the authoring sandbox (aka: script runtime) and Adobe Express Document APIs.

 ## Authoring Sandbox's JavaScript Engine